conan-io/docs/howtos/create_installer_packages.rst

 This package have only 2 different things than a regular conan library package:

 - The source method is missing.
 That’s because when you compile a library, the source code is always the same for all the generated packages, but, in this case we are downloading the binaries, so we do it in the build method to download the different zip file for each settings/option combination.
 Instead of really building the tools, we are just downloading them.
 Of course if you want to build it from source, you can do it too, create your own package recipe
 - The package_info method use the new “self.env_info” object.
-With “self.env_info” the package can declare environment variables that will be setted with the “virutalenv” generator.
+With “self.env_info” the package can declare environment variables that will be set with the “virtualenv” generator.
+  This is a convenient method to use these tools without having to mess with the system PATH.

 The “self.env_info” variable can also be useful if a package tool depends on another tool.
-Take a look to the MinGW conanfile.py recipe (https://www.conan.io/source/mingw_installer/0.1/lasote/testing):
+For example, take a look at the MinGW conanfile.py recipe (https://www.conan.io/source/mingw_installer/0.1/lasote/testing):

 .. code-block:: python